thycotic/privman-docs/install/upgrades/upgrades-version-8.md

 [priority]: # (2)
 # Upgrading from Arellia Management Server 8.2 to Privilege Manager 10.4 and up

-Upgrading from our 8.2 version to Privilege Manager 10.4 and up and up can’t be done from `https://servername/Ams/Setup/`.
+Upgrading from our 8.2 version to Privilege Manager 10.4 and up can’t be done from `https://servername/Ams/Setup/`.
 To upgrade, we recommend using the same database and removing the old application before installing the new version.
 This can be done automatically or manually.

 ## Automatic Steps